-See full prescribing information for complete boxed warning. • Serious toxic reactions and death have been reported with the use of methotrexate.
-Patients should be closely monitored for bone
+See full prescribing information for complete boxed warning.

-- Methotrexate has been reported to cause fetal death and/or congenital anomalies and is contraindicated in pregnancy (4, 5.2). - Unexpectedly severe (sometimes fatal) bone marrow suppression, aplastic anemia, and gastrointestinal toxicity have been reported with concomitant administration of methotrexate (usually in high dosage) along with some nonsteroidal anti-inflammatory drugs (NSAIDs) (5.1). - Hepatotoxicity, fibrosis, and cirrhosis may occur after prolonged use (5.1). - Methotrexate may cause interstitial pneumonitis at any time during therapy and has been reported at low doses.
-Pulmonary symptoms (especially a dry, nonproductive cough) may require interruption of treatment and careful investigation (5.1).

-- Diarrhea, ulcerative stomatitis, hemorrhagic enteritis, and death from intestinal perforation may occur (5.1). - Severe, occasionally fatal, skin reactions have been reported (5.1). - Potentially fatal opportunistic infections may occur (5.1).
+- Serious toxic reactions and death have been reported with the use of methotrexate.
+Patients should be closely monitored for bone marrow, liver, lung, skin, and kidney toxicities (5.1). - Methotrexate can cause embryo-fetal toxicity, including fetal death.
+Use is contraindicated during pregnancy (4).
+Advise females and males of reproductive potential to use effective contraception during and after treatment with methotrexate.
+(5.2, 8.1, 8.3). - Unexpectedly severe (sometimes fatal) bone marrow suppression, aplastic anemia, and gastrointestinal toxicity have been reported with concomitant administration of methotrexate (usually in high dosage) along with some nonsteroidal anti-inflammatory drugs (NSAIDs) (5.1). - · Hepatotoxicity, fibrosis, and cirrhosis may occur after prolonged use (5.1). - Methotrexate may cause interstitial pneumonitis at any time during therapy and has been reported at low doses.
+Pulmonary symptoms (especially a dry, nonproductive cough) may require interruption of treatment and careful investigation (5.1). - · Diarrhea, ulcerative stomatitis, hemorrhagic enteritis, and death from intestinal perforation may occur (5.1). - Severe, occasionally fatal, skin reactions have been reported (5.1). - Potentially fatal opportunistic infections may occur (5.1).

------INDICATIONS AND USAGE-----
+-----INDICATIONS AND USAGE-